 In a 40-card Limited deck, the chances of having him in your opening hand are pretty good.
 So it’s pretty much worth running him in the off-chance you have him in your opening grip, because even if you don’t, you’ll have access to a powerful beater in the late game.
 But, in regular 60-card Constructed, the chances aren’t so good.
 It’s not worth running 4 copies in the rare chance that you’ll be able to gain 12 life and make your opponent start at 8.

-In EDH, he can be a fun guy, though.
+In EDH, his ability scales up well, which makes him considerably more valuable in the format.
 This is because his ability targets each opponent, and not just one opponent.
 He’s also a Vampire, which is a very popular archetype.
 At one time, quite a few Olivia Voldaren Commander decks featured a copy of the Chancellor, mostly because his ability scales well in multiplayer.
 Unfortunately, as better Vampires have been printed, the Chancellor has fallen by the wayside.
 Still, he’s a powerful beater who gets better in a Vampire Tribal deck.
 But he’s hardly a must-include.

 However, there is one thing the Chancellor of the Dross can do that probably no other card can.
 If you happen to be paying at the kitchen table or anywhere that regular deck construction rules don’t apply (a format technically known as Freeform), you can actually build a deck of 60 Chancellor of the Dross.
 You ask, isn’t that a bit absurd?
 It is, because you should only ever have 4 copies of any given card in your deck besides basic lands.